History of ExxonMobil: Rising tensions with Russia, record profits, and restructurings (2021–present)

 Despite its sales of assets, ExxonMobil's upstream department continued to make significant discoveries in Guyana.
 April saw the company discover three new fields which total to about 11 billion new barrels of oil discovered.
 In September 2022, Exxon made two more discoveries off the coast of Guyana.
 Since Exxon's initial entry into Guyana in 2015, the South American country has been the home of one third of all oil discoveries made between then and now.
 In November 2022, Exxon also made Angola's first oil discovery in nearly 20 years, and the first on the African continent in 10 years.
-Adding to its increased focus on the Americas and Africa, ExxonMobil sold Esso Thailand to Bangchak Corporation in January 2023 for $603 million USD, though the final sale price will be determined based on Esso Thailand's last quarterly earnings.
+Adding to its increased focus on the Americas and Africa, ExxonMobil sold Esso Thailand to Bangchak Corporation in January 2023 for US$603 million, though the final sale price will be determined based on Esso Thailand's last quarterly earnings.
 The sale to Bangchak will rebrand all Esso stations in Thailand to Bangchak, and also cede ownership of an oil refinery in Sriracha and select distribution facilities to Bangchak.

 In September 2022, European Commission chief Ursula von der Leyen announced that the major gas, coal, and oil companies would have to pay a windfall tax, an extra levy imposed by a government on a company that benefited from something they were not responsible for.
 In ExxonMobil's case, that was the Russian invasion of Ukraine, and their windfall tax was supposed to be 33% of their profits.
 ExxonMobil responded by filing suit against the EU in an attempt to force the bloc to scrap this windfall tax.

 ExxonMobil, despite earlier sales in shale gas assets, experienced interest in 2023 in expanding its holdings in the Permian Basin.
 In April of that year, news broke that ExxonMobil was considering acquiring Pioneer Natural Resources, a deal which would make it the largest shale gas producer in the Permian.
 Some, but not all analysts, expect that ExxonMobil's interest in Pioneer could cause a larger wave of large US shale gas companies to consolidate or be acquired by other firms.
 The company announced it would acquire Pioneer on October 11, 2023, in a $59.5 billion all-stock deal, the largest of the energy industry in nearly 20 years.
 Woods commented that the deal closed "relatively quickly" and that the opportunity for both companies was notably big.

 ExxonMobil's Low Carbon Solutions division also began exploring hydrogen-related energy projects in the 2020s, including furthering the development of turning hydrogen into gasoline substitutes.
 The company further looked into lobbying the Biden administration into providing subsidies towards hydrogen projects under recent climate-related laws passed by Biden, mostly beginning in 2023.